Deployment Process Overview

 To collect Active Directory data with SharpHound and ingest it into BloodHound for analysis:- Provision a Server that meets or exceeds the recommended Hardware, Software, and Network requirements below.

-- Create a Service Account or gMSA that SharpHound will run as with the Service Account Requirements below.
+- Create a Service Account or gMSA that SharpHound will run as, meeting the service account requirements below.

 - Install and Upgrade SharpHound Enterprise